 DCED will provide maximum support available to applicants who address these specific areas.
 However, no less than 40% of the state's grant will be allocated to Rapid Rehousing, excluding administration and data collection activities for the Pennsylvania Homeless Management Information System (HMIS).
+DCED will allocate a maximum of 20% for Emergency Shelter activities.
 DCED reserves the right to modify any of the priorities as deemed necessary.
 Decisions to modify priorities are based on data assessments.

-1. The following funding priorities have been established for the 2017 ESG allocation:
+1. The following funding priorities have been established for the 2018 ESG allocation: